checkly/docs.checklyhq.com/site/content/docs/browser-checks/partials-code-snippets.md

     parent: "Browser checks"
 ---

-You can reuse commonly used parts of code by importing code snippets in any Browser check.
-To do this, you use the standard `require(./snippets/my-snippet.js)` syntax supported in the Node.js runtime.
+Reuse code by creating and importing snippets in any Browser check via the Node.js `require` function (`require(./snippets/my-snippet.js)`).

-This comes in very handy when you have multiple browser checks targeting the same site or web app that share a:
+Snippets are handy when multiple Browser checks target the same site or web app and share test instruction for:

-- common login procedure
+- a common login procedure
-- common navigation flow
+- a common navigation flow
-- common setup and/or teardown procedures
+- a common setup and/or teardown procedures

 ## How to use snippets in Browser checks

-Using snippets is very straightforward.
+Using snippets is straightforward.

-1. Create a snippet.
+1. Create a JavaScript snippet.
+Note that the snippet name will be used as its filename.
-2. Import the snippet by referencing it from the `./snippets/` root folder.
+2. Load and require the snippet by referencing it from the `./snippets/` root folder.

-You can treat snippets just like any Javascript file you would have on your local disk in a Node.js context, including the option to expose functions and properties on the `module.exports` object.
+Snippets work like any Javascript file on your local disk in a Node.js context so that you can expose functions and properties on the `module.exports` object.

-> Note: we use to recommend the Handlebars syntax, but we do not recommend this anymore.
-Use the `require` syntax and use exported functions to DRY up your code.
+> Note: we used to recommend the Handlebars syntax to run snippts.
+It's now deprecated. **Use `require` and exported functions to DRY up your code.**

 ## Example: GitHub login

 Say we want to validate some parts of the GitHub website only available to logged in users.
 We want to have separate, small browser checks to have granular feedback whether each part functions.

-Create a snippet named **github_login** in the "code snippets" section with a function that executes the login routine.
+Create a snippet named `github_login` in the "code snippets" section with a function that executes the login routine.

 {{< tabs "github_login" >}}
 {{< tab "Playwright" >}}
 ```javascript
 async function gitHubLogin (page, username, password) {
   await page.goto("https://github.com/login")